 The pistol as shown on a postcard of “relics” from the murder, date unknown

-The best description of the weapons came in the Manchester Guardian report of 7 April: an old spade which was already worn, broken from its handle and “from its appearance might have been dipped in blood”; a “bent and bloody poker”; an angur (a type of drill, possibly similar to an auger, but not a misprint as there was an implement called an angur at the time), the handle of which was “covered in blood”; and a cavalry pistol with its hammer, trigger guard and butt-end broken off but with the trigger and pan still intact.
+The best description of the weapons came in the Manchester Guardian report of 7 April: an old spade which was already worn, broken from its handle and “from its appearance might have been dipped in blood”; a “bent and bloody poker”; an angur (a type of drill, possibly similar to an auger, but not a misprint as there was such an implement as an angur), the handle of which was “covered in blood”; and a cavalry pistol with its hammer, trigger guard and butt-end broken off but with the trigger and pan still intact.
 This pistol was loaded with powder and ball, but it had evidently been used to strike someone – the “lock, stock, and barrel were covered with blood, and betwixt the stock and the head of one of the screws was a portion of hair, known by its light sandy colour to have belonged to Thomas Bradbury.”
 The pistol was described as “old and clumsy”; it had brass mounting and the guard was marked with the number 21.
 On the plate of the lock was a crown and the lettering G. R. and further markings of the letters “D’EGG”.
 The markings most likely show that the pistol had been made by Durs Egg (1748-1831), a Swiss gun-maker who opened a shop in London in 1772; his clients included George IV when he was the Prince of Wales.

 The spade supposed to have been used in the murder, displayed in Saddleworth Museum